picocomputer/picocomputer.github.io/docs/source/vga.rst

 Data is the color information packed down to the bit level.
 16-bit color encodes the color directly as data.
 1, 4, and 8 bit color encodes a palette index as data.

 Bit order is traditionally done so that left and right bit shift operations match pixel movement on screen.
 The reverse bits option change the bit order of 1 and 4 bit modes so bit-level manipulation code is slightly faster and smaller.

+Data for 16 bit color must be 16 bit aligned.

 .. code-block:: C